Homological shifts of powers a complementary edge ideal: Abstract

 \section{Abstract}

-The homological shift algebra and the projective dimension function of complementary edge ideals are investigated.
+The homological shift algebra and the projective dimension function of a complementary edge ideal are investigated.
 Let $G$ be a connected graph, and let $I$ be its complementary edge ideal.
 For bipartite graphs $G$, we show that the projective dimension of $I^s$ increases strictly with $s$ until reaching its maximum value.
 For trees and cycles, explicit expressions for the projective dimension of $I^s$ are provided, along with precise formulas of their homological shift ideals.
 In particular, it is shown that the $i$-th homological shift algebra of such ideals is generated in degree at most $i$.
-We prove that if $G$ is a tree, then the homological shift ideal $\mathrm{HS}_i(I^i)$, when divided by a suitable monomial, becomes a Veronese-type ideal.
-Moreover, every Veronese-type ideal arises in this manner.
+We prove that if $G$ is a tree, then the homological shift ideal $\mathrm{HS}_i(I^i)$, when divided by a suitable monomial, is a Veronese-type ideal.
+Moreover, every Veronese-type ideal can be realized in this manner.